 Codes are used to indicate pre-processing and coupling that has been applied to the input.
 The short form is used when several processes are in effect.

 Symbols on Descriptor Boxes

-Pre-Processing Type ocessing Type Long Form
+Pre-Processing Type Long Form Short Form

 Deskew DSQ DQ

 Bandwidth Limiting BWL В

 Coupling DC50, DC1M, AC1M or GND D50, D1, A1 or G

 Other Trace Descriptor Boxes